Helping supply chain source, MSM, and planners mitigate impacts to their supplier network

 Result: A prototype for a software platform called which was designed with every step of the estimation experience in mind.

 Problem: Client approached us with a need to innovate in the Air Curtain space.
+Air curtains are used in places that serve food to keep bugs out with a strong gust of air at the entrance.
 A major ask of theirs was to understand what an "Architect-Friendly" air curtain is and how to design one within the constraints of their design and brand language.

 Approach: We conducted 4 interviews with architects and 7 interviews with stakeholders within a two-week timeframe.